S-Caruso/HTML-FOUNDATIONS/README.md

 **Hypertext**<br>
 Text (often with embeds such as images, too) displayed on a web page or in a document which contains links to other information, making it possible **to navigate between different content** in a nonlinear way.<br>

+**Markup language**<br>
+A system that defines a set of rules on **how the structure and presentation of content should appear** in a digital document.It allows document formatting, data storage, and specifying how different elements should be displayed (or “rendered”) on web pages; it helps to easily format websites to make them accessible to users.
+Its main job is to make everything readable for humans.<br>
+**Markup** is a term originated from traditional publishing practices, where editors would mark manuscripts with annotations or corrections.<br>
+In digital contexts, **markup languages** supply a similar function, with “marking up” done through the use of tags.
+These tags provide computers with instructions on how to interpret and display the content.